juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 = Cryptographic Primitives
 As a prerequisite to defining the protocol, we must define several cryptographic primitives that the protocol relies upon.
 Each of these is abstractly described, as the fundamental details of their implementation may evolve.
 For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.

+== Secret-Sharing Scheme (SSS) <SSS>
+A secret-sharing scheme is a cryptographic primitive that allows a secret to be divided into multiple shares, which are then distributed among different participants.
+Only by collecting a minimum number of shares — typically determined by a _threshold_ specified during share creation — can the original secret be reconstructed.
+This approach provides a way to securely distribute and protect sensitive information by splitting it into multiple fragments that individually reveal nothing about the original secret.

+For this paper, we will define the following abstract functions for creating and reconstructing shares:

+/ $"CreateShares"(n, "threshold", "secret")$: \ Distributes a _secret_ into an ordered list of _n_ _shares_ that can be recovered when _threshold_ are provided.
+/ $"RecoverShares"("indexedShares")$: \ Recovers a _secret_ from _y_ _indexedShares_ where each contains a corresponding _index_ from _1..N_ and _share_.
+If an invalid combination of shares is provided, an incorrect _secret_ will be returned that is indistinguishable from random.

 == Oblivious Pseudorandom Functions (OPRFs)
 An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input.
 This evaluation ensures the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.